servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 The variables are structured per UI component and the explanation is below:

 ### File mp.scss for adjusting theming of mp.css.
 A minimum set of variables for the easier customization of mp.css has also been included via the Sass Variables importing mechanism.
-The variables that can be customized is: 1) colors such as $primary color, $warning, etc. 2) the $font-family-sans-serif and 3)the font sizes line-heights of headings.
+The variables that can be customized are: 1) colors such as $primary color, $warning, etc. 2) the $font-family-sans-serif and 3)the font sizes and line-heights of headings.
 In future updates, there might be additional variables that are customizeable.